sardinelife/artificial-quartet/README.md

 About the play:

 This play was written using the GPT-2 language model released by OpenAI.
 To generate the dialogue, I first found a chat generation script called "LEA".
 I've modified that extensively and tried a few different approaches.
+I developed a program that would generate four-character scenes based on a prompt.
+I then ran it for several iterations using various prompts, and selected and re-arranged the lines.
+I organized it by scene and gave it a basic framework but I wrote none of the dialogue:  even the staging directions within the dialogue are computer generated.

-I've allowed prompts for character names and some context, and then let the computer generate a discussion.
-This has produced some interesting results, but requires a lot of after-the-fact pruning or cherrypicking of examples.
+I entered prompts for character names and some context, and then let the computer generate a discussion.
+This produced interesting results, but did require a fair amount of after-the-fact pruning/cherrypicking of examples.
 The text is computer-generated, but human selected.
+My attempts to have the AI generate a one-act play in one shot did not succeed - although I did get quite a few full scenes or chunks of dialog.

-Additinally, to maximize the use of the AI as a creative prompt, I also interacted one-on-one with the AI generator in a chat session.
-I decided to call the AI character "Playwright" and ask it questions - such as: What should the names of the characters ?)
+Additinally, to maximize the use of the AI as a creative prompt, I also initially interacted one-on-one with the AI generator in a chat session.
+I decided to call the AI character "Playwright" and ask it questions - such as: What should the names of the characters be?
+Where should the play be set?
+That's how I (we?) decided to give the play the subtitle of "The World of Tomorrow".

 Staging notes:

 The OpenAI jukebox, released in April 2020, allows for computer generation of a song based on an artist, a genre, and a set of lyrics.
 Such a song could be used as intro/outro music for the play.

-The setting for the play is a video chat.
+Probably the most suitable staging for the play is a video chat.
 Staging options could use a custom background for each actor.
 These could be computer-generated images, such as those found on www.artbreeder.com: a fantastic tool for combining images based on their essential qualities (and others).
-You can do such things as take a photo of a mosque, combine it with a photo of a church, and then tweak it by adding more jellyfish qualities to it, increasing the jellyfish-ness.
+One can do such things as take a photo of a mosque, combine it with a photo of a church, and then tweak it by adding more jellyfish qualities to it, increasing the jellyfish-ness.
 Or the mosquito net-ishness of it.

 A few samples are included for consideration on the github page for this project.

-##AI-generated setting ideas:
-	it takes place in a virtual world,
-	The World of Tomorrow

 Made using: